 The non-citizen may be eligible once the petition is accepted by USCIS.

-The bottom section of the Family Violence Referral (DHS-3323) provides space for the county to make a referral to the local legal aid office or the following agency for people in need of legal assistance under this provision:
+The bottom section of the Family Violence Referral (DHS-3323) (PDF) provides space for the county to make a referral to the local legal aid office or the following agency for people in need of legal assistance under this provision:

 Immigration Law Center of Minnesota 651-641-1011 (for assistance with immigration matters).